When I think about images taken in Sedona, Arizona, I think of grand landscapes showing the impressive rock formations that have made the place famous

 This was actually a rather tricky composition to put together and capture.
 The framing of the image was important in order to keep the eye moving about the scene without being drawn out of the image.
 I positioned the heart shape of the roots a bit above center and let the rest of the roots flow downward, providing balance.
 I framed the scene to include a cluster of pine needles in the upper left to provide context to the root system and framed the hear-shaped rock in a swoop of roots on the opposite side from the pine needles.

 At that point, the trick was to capture the entire depth of the scene in focus.
 The roots closest to the lens were about 8 inches to a foot off the ground and the lens was pretty close to the scene.
 The physics of lens design meant I would not be able to get everything in focus in one image.

 I resorted to a technique called focus stacking, where multiple images are taken, refocusing the lens to a different point in the scene with each image.
 These images are then combined in the computer to merge the sharpest portions of each individual image into one composite image where the entire scene is in focus.
 In total, I shot 6 images to capture the full depth of the scene.

 I originally intended to name this image “Tangled Hearts”, but thought that was a bit too obvious and instead shortened the title, allowing for multiple interpretations and for the heart shapes, particularly of the tiny rock, to possibly come as a surprise as one is viewing the image.

-Limited Edition framed prints of “Tangled” will be available for purchase on this site soon.
-Open Edition metal, canvas and acrylic prints are available for purchase here.
+Limited Edition framed prints of “Tangled” are available for purchase now.
+Open Edition metal, canvas and acrylic prints will be available for purchase soon.